Is It Irrational?

 Notice that the exponent is 2, which is an even number.

-But to do this properly we should really break the numbers down into their prime factors (any whole number can be made by multiplying prime numbers together):
+But to do this properly we should really break the numbers down into their prime factors (any whole number above 1 is prime or can be made by multiplying prime numbers):

 Notice that the exponents are still even numbers.
 The 3 has an exponent of 2 (32) and the 2 has an exponent of 4 (24).